-The Counseling and Mental Health team provides support on Behavior Support Plans, provide Professional Development for CSA's, noon duty staff, Administration, and teachers, participates in Students Support meetings that strengthen our SAP process including Tier 1, Tier 2, Tier 3 process, and where the teams discusses student behavior, attendance, students who have been referred to CARE, discuss SST's, IEP's and next steps.
-The team also plans activities such as monthly PBIS assemblies to recognize and reward positive behavior traits with incentives, provide classroom presentations to all grade levels, facilitate restorative circles and PLUS Forums.
+The Counseling and Mental Health team provides support on Behavior Support Plans, provide Professional Development for CSAs, noon duty staff, Administration, and teachers, and participates in Students Support meetings that strengthen our SAP process, including Tier 1, Tier 2, Tier 3 process, and where the teams discuss student behavior, attendance, students who have been referred to CARE, discuss SST's, IEP's and next steps.
+The team also plans monthly PBIS assemblies and activities to recognize and reward positive behavior traits with incentives, provide classroom presentations to all grade levels, and facilitate restorative circles and PLUS Forums.